The importance of the TC working groups

 IYIL 2019 is a UNESCO Initiative and Translation Commons’ IYIL 2019 Group is mobilizing the Language Industry.
 Celebrating IYIL2019 will help promote and protect indigenous languages and improve the lives of those who speak them.
 It will contribute to achieving the objectives set out in the United Nations Declaration on the Rights of Indigenous Peoples and the 2030 Agenda on Sustainable Development.
 There are two project we are working for throughout the year, creating University Events during October 2019 and creating a tech document to help communities digitize.

 This group has finalized their activities which were all designed under the International Year of Indigenous Languages for 2019.
 You can visit the site and see their activities.

 The Language Interoperability Portfolio (Linport) project is a collaborative project developing an open, vendor-independent format that can be used by many different translation tools to put translation materials into containers.

 The group is addressed to coders and engineers and has finalized their current activities.

 The group aims to understand the entire interpreting landscape and measure the extent to which technology is used to deliver human interpretation onsite and offsite.
 We also wish to understand to what degree professional interpreters are aware of new tools and platforms and what their attitudes are.
 Through discussions we can attempt to put some foundations in place for self-governing.

 We started with IYIL and we will continue working towards reaching our goal to help all languages digitize!
-We now have the From Zero to Digital doc, soon we can start creating tools and frameworks to help us scale it.
+With the guide: Zero to Digital as a template, we are in the process of creating more guides, tools and frameworks to help all language digitize.

 The group aims to help familiarize T&I professionals and students/graduates with the issues involved in Mentoring and lay the groundwork for individualized Mentoring Charters and Programs.
 The group produced the Mentoring Guidelines which has become the basis for many corporate programs.